wengshihao/machine-learning-algorithm-for-human-micro-expression-recognition/README.md

     savepath='mag.mp4'
 ```

-**You can also learn the detail of *Euler Video Magnification algorithm* by [Visit This Page](https://nbviewer.org/github/yourwanghao/CMUComputationalPhotography/blob/master/class7/notebook7.ipynb) which is a Homework Assignment in **CMU**.**
+**You can also learn the detail of *Euler Video Magnification algorithm* by visit [This Page](https://nbviewer.org/github/yourwanghao/CMUComputationalPhotography/blob/master/class7/notebook7.ipynb) which is a Homework Assignment in **CMU**.**

 ## 4. The solution to the behavior transience dilemma
 In view of dilemma 3, that is, the short duration caused by the brevity of micro-expressions, my paper uses *Time-domain Interpolation algorithm* to restore the high-dimensional curve of realistic micro-expressions through the existing video frames, and carries out more intensive resamplings on this curve to improve the frame number of micro-expressions.